-To access your reports in The Food Corridor, go to your Reporting tab.
-See below for what's included in your Bookings reports and Payments reports.
+Go to your Reporting tab to access your reports in The Food Corridor.
+See below for what's included in your metrics, Bookings reports, and Payments reports.

 We do not recommend totaling the monthly revenue in this report if you accept partial payments or if you mark bills as uncollectible.
 This is because this report doesn't show payment dates for partial payments - it only shows the date when the bill was fully paid off.
 So, if you collected $10 on a bill in January, and $10 on that bill in March, the report would show $20 for the March date, since that's when the bill was fully paid off.
 Additionally, the report does not show amounts marked as uncollectible.
 This report is best used to see individual line item charges and charge types within a bill, and the status of that bill.
 If you're looking for collected revenue within a month, we recommend referring to your Monthly Revenue reports or Payment Details report.

 Payment Details: This report helps you track and reconcile client payments.
 Many client payments include multiple charges on a bill (e.g. storage, monthly fee, billing plan, etc.).
 Where the Billed Line Items report breaks down each of these separate charges, the Payment Details report shows you the details for a client's total bill and payment.
 That way you can easily compare clients' payments in Stripe with your bank statements.
 The report shows, for each payment: the bill number, bill creation date, amount paid, payment status, platform fee, tax, net revenue, payment date, Stripe payment ID, payment type, any payment notes on manual payments, Stripe payout date, and if the payment has been exported to your QuickBooks Online.